Farenheith/base-project-config/README.md

 This command will:
 * Add lint script, that runs tslint against your project;
-* Add build:dev script, that just build your project without additional validation;
-* Add build script, that runs lint and build:dev;
+* Add build script, that builds your project;
 * Add test script, that runs mocha against your project;
 * Add test:coverage script, that runs nyc and mocha against your project;
-* Add test:coverage:lcovonly script, that runs lint, nyc generating only lcov report and mocha against your project (useful for pipelines);
+* Add test:coverage:lcovonly script, that runs nyc generating only lcov report and mocha against your project, without trhowing error for lack of coverage (useful for pipelines);

 ```batch
 npx add-scripts